MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10/introducing-iis-on-nano-server.md

 4. Wait for IIS role to complete
 5. Configure settings - e.g. authentication settings, modules, Asp.Net

-With Nano Server, setup can be provisioned offline, therefore dramatically simplifying and speeding up steps 1 thru 4 above.
+With Nano Server, setup can be provisioned offline, therefore dramatically simplifying and speeding up steps 1 through 4 above.

 When using New-NanoServerImage to create a vhd(x) with Microsoft-NanoServer-IIS-Package we configure a default working install of IIS